ahmedhamdyelshimy/Search-phones-on-Amazon-Power-BI-/README.md

 • Reason (Sales volume = 16,250, representing 11.26% of total sales)
 • Reason (Average rating = 4.12)
 • Reason (Average price = $137.2)
-2. We should join the Prime program to increase sales.
+## 2.We should join the Prime program to increase sales.
 The reason is its strong impact, as it affects (sales volume = 104.5, representing 72.4% of total sales).
 Without it, (sales volume = 39.8, representing 27.6% of total sales).
-3. The speed with which unavailable products are available.
+## 3.The speed with which unavailable products are available.
 The reason is that there is high demand for them, as (sales volume = 111,600, representing 77.3% of total sales).
-4. Preparing a large package of offers to launch with our products.
+## 4.Preparing a large package of offers to launch with our products.
 The reason is that there is intense competition, as (total offers on products = 2,632 offers).